Stefaniya Stanyuta

-Stefanija Michajłaŭna Staniuta (30 April 1905 – 6 November 2000) was a Belarus–Soviet theater and movie actress.
-She was awarded as the 1988 People's Artist of the USSR.
+Stefanija Michajłaŭna Staniuta (30 April 1905 – 6 November 2000) was a Soviet and Belarusian stage and film actress.
+She was awarded the People's Artist of the USSR title in 1988.

+Biography

-Stefanija was born on April 30, 1905, in Minsk in the family of the famous Belarusian artist Michaś Staniuta.
+Staniuta was born in Minsk, in the family of the famous Belarusian artist Michaś Staniuta.
 As a child, she happened to attend the official meeting of Tsar Nicholas II with the Belarusian people.

 She studied at the parish school, then at the Minsk Women's Government Gymnasium.
-In 1926 she graduated from the Belarusan Drama Studio under the Moscow Art Theater (class of Valentin Smyshliayev and Sofia Giatsyntova).
+In 1926 she graduated from the Belarusan Drama Studio under the Moscow Art Theatre (class of Valentin Smyshlyaev and Sofya Giatsintova).

-Since 1932 and until the end of her life Stefanija Staniuta worked at the Janka Kupala National Academic Theatre in Minsk.
+Since 1932 and until the end of her life Staniuta worked at the Janka Kupala National Academic Theatre in Minsk.
 In total she played about 200 roles, including in movies from 1958 onward.